backyard breeders

 What is a Backyard Breeder?

-Signs of a Backyard Breeder
+What are the Signs of a Backyard Breeder?

-No Screening of Potential Buyers
+1. No Screening of Potential Buyers

-Selling on Platforms Like Craigslist and Gumtree
+2. Selling on Platforms Like Craigslist and Gumtree

-Minimal Medical Security
+3. Minimal Medical Security

 Usually, health contracts are made between the buyers and the breeders at the time of purchase.
 These contracts ensure the health of the puppies for at least 1 year (and at most a lifetime guarantee) starting from the date of the purchase.
 The backyard breeders won’t care much about the health contracts or offer health contracts for a short period.

-No Proof of Genetic Testing
+4. No Proof of Genetic Testing

-Irresponsible breeders will lack this proof as they would be least concerned about the defects that are prevalent in the breed of the dog that they are selling.
+Irresponsible breeders will lack this proof, as they would be least concerned about the defects that are prevalent in the breed of the dog that they are selling.
 For example, if you are getting a large dog that is prone to hip dysplasia, the breeder should provide you with the hip score of the dog.

-No Veterinary Records
+5. No Veterinary Records

 Even though it is legal for the breeders to give the first puppy shots themselves (different countries and states may have different laws for this), the responsible ones would have the shots given by a vet as proof that they were given correctly.
 All of this documented proof may not be available with a backyard breeder.